The 6522 VIA has:

 My main workbench computer uses the first VIA for:

 If you can read that, congratulations.
 It's from my 3x5" mini ring binder.
 Since the page is so full, some of the info I would like to have here is on other pages.
-I tried to make this more clear but it was just taking way too much time.
 The main thing I wanted to show however is how the printer, LCD, and keypad are connected.

 The last list above was also given in the section "Expansion Buses and Interfaces," but without the diagram.
 My next one will make more efficient use of the VIAs, allowing more to be connected.